harness/developer-hub/release-notes/chaos-engineering.md

   </TabItem>
   <TabItem value="Fixed issues">

-* The pipeline diagram crashed randomly when scheduling a new experiment.
+* Previously, the pipeline diagram crashed randomly when scheduling a new experiment.
 This happened due to the API returning an empty object for nodes.
 This issue has been fixed.
 (CHAOS-2148)

+* In experiment and chaos infrastructure manifests, tolerationSeconds is now optional if the toleration effect is NoSchedule.
+(CHAOS-1955)

   </TabItem>